6 min read

-Have you ever wanted to have or do something but it didn’t work out, and you felt that God said “No”?
+Have you ever wanted something, and you prayed for it, but it didn’t work out, and you felt that God said “No”?

 Depending on the things you were taught, you may have come to the conclusion that God was sending a clear message that that thing or experience you desired was not actually for you.